 Buy domain names to sell on for profit.

 This can be a good way to make money, except that you have to be quick and pick up clever URLs before anyone else realises they will be popular.

 So, here are the three top things you need to do to pick winning URLs:

 1. Keep your eyes peeled and your ears close to the ground for the next ‘big thing’.
 What are the buzzwords or even buzz names you hear bandied around?
 If you can get a domain name that corresponds to a new trend, you can make big money out of it further down the road.
 Read newspapers and listen to popular radio stations.
 Also use Google search to see what words and phrases people are searching for.

 2. Pick a quirky domain name, or a selection of URLs with the same theme – that way you’ll have built up a good portfolio.
 It won’t cost you much, but a company that works in that area and needs a word or phrase like the one you’ve picked would pay decent money for the domains.

 3. Choose a domain name supplier you like: try 123-reg or UKreg for buying and storing domain names.

 Some are, some aren’t.
-If you do a few each day the cash can build up (or points towards vouchers in some cases).
+If you do a few each day the cash can build up (or earn you points towards vouchers in some cases).